-The Comprehensive Test Ban Treaty (CTBT), which would ban all nuclear explosions, opened for signature in 1996 but has not yet entered into force.
-Previous treaties have banned certain kinds of nuclear testing (the 1963 Limited Test Ban Treaty barred explosions in the atmosphere, in space, and under water and the 1974 U.S.-U.S.S.R.
-Threshold Test Ban Treaty and the 1976 Peaceful Nuclear Explosions Treaty limited the explosive yield of underground nuclear explosions).
-Following the indefinite extension of the NPT in 1995, the early conclusion of the CTBT was seen as an important gesture of good faith by nuclear weapon states, as well as a significant step for the three states outside the NPT.
-President Clinton signed the CTBT soon after it opened for signature and submitted the treaty to the Senate for advice and consent in 1997.
-The Senate rejected the treaty by a vote of 48 for, 51 against and 1 present, on October 13, 1999.
+The Comprehensive Test Ban Treaty (CTBT) would ban all nuclear explosions.
+It opened for signature in 1996 but has not yet entered into force.
+Previous treaties have restricted nuclear testing: the 1963 Limited Test Ban Treaty barred explosions in the atmosphere, in space, and under water, and the 1974 U.S.-U.S.S.R.
+Threshold Test Ban Treaty and the 1976 Peaceful Nuclear Explosions Treaty limited the explosive yield of underground nuclear explosions.
+In the debate on the indefinite extension of the NPT in 1995, many non-nuclear weapon states saw the early conclusion of the CTBT as a key step by the nuclear weapon states to comply with their obligations under Article VI of the NPT; critics argue that the United States has taken many steps in support of these obligations.
+President Clinton signed the CTBT when it opened for signature and submitted the treaty to the Senate for advice and consent in 1997.
+The Senate rejected the treaty by a vote of 48 for, 51 against, and 1 present, on October 13, 1999.